sunfeatherstone/rhp-seirs/README.md

 Original text, screen names, profile URLs etc. have been permanently removed.
 * The column "weibo_id_rand" is a cryptographically random, one-way mapping of the original Weibo IDs.
 The secret key will never be disclosed; re-identification is infeasible.
-* The three cascade files originate from the MIT-licensed Weibo-COV corpus but retain timestamps only.
+* The three Event files originate from the MIT-licensed Weibo-COV corpus but retain timestamps only.
 Obtain the full corpus from the original authors if you need text or user fields.